mecid/mecid.github.io/_posts/2019-07-31-introducing-container-views-in-swiftui.md

 }
 ```

-Here we have a more complex example, where ContainerView provides an acton handling closure and state binding to Rendering view.
+Here we have a more complex example, where Container view provides an acton handling closure and state binding to Rendering view.
 Let's summarize our thoughts about Container and Rendering views in SwiftUI.

 Container views should do things only related to data-flow:
 1. Store the state of the view